Swathi Thirunal Rama Varma: Family

 In 1829, at the age of sixteen, Maharajah Swathi Thirunal married Thiruvattar Ammachi Panapillai Amma Srimathi Ayikutty Narayani Pillai Thankachi, a famed beauty of the Thiruvattar Ammaveedu family, was an expert Carnatic singer and Veena player.

 Once, a minor quarrel arose between Narayani Pillai Ammachi and her husband, the King.
 The quarrel continued for some days; the Ammachi approached Irayimman Thampi for a solution.
 According to researchers, he then created the famous Malayalam Padam (song) Prananaathan Enikku Nalkiya and told the Ammachi to sing it loudly in the King's presence; after hearing it the King was pleased and they reconciled immediately.
 This particular work of Thampi is considered by experts as one of the most beautiful Shringara (erotic) Padams available in Malayalam.

 Together, they had three children, but in 1839, Narayani Pillai Ammachi died, leaving behind a son, Thiruvattar Chithira Nal Ananthapadmanabhan Chempakaraman Thampi.
 A few months later, for the care of the baby, the Maharajah married another lady called Neelamma Pillai Ammachi by adopting her into the Thiruvattar Ammaveedu.
 He later married Sundara Lakshmi in 1843, a Saiva Mudaliar dancer, after adopting her into Vadasseri Ammaveedu.

 The story of the dancer Sugandhavalli who didn't get along with the King's first wife, Narayani Pillai Thankachi, has been disproved by R.P.
 Raja as nothing but fiction in his research treatise 'New Light on Swathi Thirunal'.
 In 1845, the King constructed the Thanjavur Ammaveedu for his third consort.
-Sundara Lakshmi, a great devotee of Lord Ganapati and Kanjirottu Yakshi Amma, resided there until her death in 1846.
+Sundara Lakshmi Pillai Ammachi, a great devotee of Lord Ganapati and Kanjirottu Yakshi Amma, resided there until her death in 1846.